fralar-code/SVD-Image-Compression/README.md

 - **Reconstructs the image** using only the first \(k\) singular values.
 - **Computes the compression ratio**, highlighting memory savings.
 - Displays reconstructed images at different \(k\) values.

+## 📄 Documentation

+A detailed explanation of the implemented method, along with theoretical foundations, is provided in:
+📌 `/doc/presentation.pdf`

+This document includes:
+✔️ Mathematical definition of SVD decomposition.
+✔️ Explanation of the compression method through singular value truncation.
+✔️ Details on the QR algorithm and Givens rotations.
+✔️ Analysis of the trade-off between reconstruction quality and storage efficiency.